goalkeeperfyc/python_envs_config/README.md

-# How to create python environment
+# How to Create Python Environment

 ```bash
 # For mac